 The Corporation places nurses in nineteen schools in its Primary Service Area with a goal of creating access to care for students and staff, assessing the health care status of each population represented, and effectively establishing referrals for all health care needs.
-Nurses conducted CPR training, Safe Sitter classes, teen pregnancy prevention education, asthma and epi-pen education and health education summer camps.
-During the 2022/2023 school year, the school nurse program covered approximately 12,103 student lives.
-This program operated at a cost of \$431,791 in 2023.
+Nurses conducted CPR training, Safe Sitter classes, teen pregnancy prevention education, asthma and epi-pen education, Stop the Bleed training, and health education summer camps.
+During the 2023/2024 school year, the school nurse program covered approximately 25,491 student lives.
+This program operated at a cost of \$512,743 in 2024.